-Agile vs DevOps – How have these two terms shaped the way how modern software is developed today?
-Both have become extremely wide adapted in many different sorts of ways.
+Agile vs DevOps - How have these two terms shaped the way how modern software is developed today?
+Both have become extremely widely adapted in many different sorts of ways.
 I have seen them helping shape software, project management, and structure organizations to mention a few.

 - Agile is a series of methodologies around what we know as iterative development.
 It has been designed to make tasks smaller and more manageable and allows for an increase in collaboration.